brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Research Scientist</span>
         </td>
         <td width="60%">
         Sandra is Postdoctoral Researcher in the Pestilli laboratory.
 She holds a B.A. in Neurolinguistics, an M.A. in Clinical Neuropsychology, and a Ph.D. in Cognitive and Perceptual Neuroscience from the University of Groningen.
 Before joining the team Sandra worked as Postdoctoral fellow at Massachusetts Medical General Hospital and Harvard Medical School.
-Sandra is motivated to pursue an academic career and use neuroimaging to understand the etiology and advance methods to improve the diagnose of vision and neurological disorders.
+Sandra is motivated to pursue an academic career and use neuroimaging to understand the etiology and advance methods to improve diagnose of vision and neurological disorders.
         </td>
     </tr>
     <tr>